-Policy No SP20 Key Question/ Rationale Performance Indicator Target Time to be assessed Potential Management Actions 2018/2019 Outcome Visitor Economy Are the numbers of visitors increasing to the coast, Total number of visitors to the Coast and visitor days Baseline - STEAM report for the Coast total visitor days 2016 - 8.791m Total visitors Yearly Monitoring of this policy will be provided within the Authority Monitoring Report.
-The monitoring will feed into the work of the Coastal Housing It is not possible to report on this until the update to the STEAM report is released next year (3)
+Policy No Key Question/ Performance Target Time to Potential Management 2018/2019 SP20 Rationale Indicator be Actions Outcome assessed Visitor Economy Are the numbers of visitors increasing to the coast, Total number of visitors to the Coast and visitor days Baseline - STEAM report for the Coast total visitor days 2016 - 8.791m Total visitors Yearly Monitoring of this policy will be provided within the Authority Monitoring Report.
+The monitoring will feed into the work of the Coastal Housing It is not possible to report on this until the update to the STEAM report is released next year

 - 2.696m Group and the Caravan Working Group of the East Lindsey Economic Action Plan.
-Previous years: 2017 - 9.311m visitor days and 2.796m visitors Visitor Economy Is visitor expenditure increasing whilst they are in the coast?
+2017 - 9.311m Visitor Economy Is visitor expenditure increasing whilst they are in the coast?
 Direct visitor expenditure Baseline STEAM report 2016 - total expenditure - £336.72m Yearly It is not possible to report on this until the update to the STEAM report is released next year Expenditure in 2017 - £365.14 Visitor Economy Is the numbers of people directly employed in the visitor economy increasing?
 Direct Employment figures Baseline 2016 STEAM report - 4610 Serviced - 1320 Non serviced - 2746 Yearly It is not possible to report on this until the update to the STEAM report is released next year Previous years: Total 2017 STEAM report 4790 Serviced - 1298 Non serviced - 2931